How to create OKRs and KPIs in 10 logical steps

 Production - Typical objectives might cover plant efficiency, overall yield, warranty claim rate etc.

-• Objective: Win $5m+ in product sales
+Objective: Win $5m+ in product sales

-• Key Result 1: Win 50+ deals worth $100k+
+Key Result 1: Win 50+ deals worth $100k+

-• Key Result 2: Generate 213+ qualified leads
+Key Result 2: Generate 213+ qualified leads

 This largely comes down to personal preference.
 As long as you use an alignment method, like KPI Trees, it shouldn't matter to the ultimate outcome.

 Most companies have goals, objectives or ambitions.
 Those that don't tend not to survive for long.
 Company goals are the ultimate objective of any activity within the organization.
-So, anything we do should ultimate contribute to one or more of those objectives, either directly or though some intermediate objective.
+So, anything we do should ultimately contribute to one or more of those objectives, either directly or though some intermediate objective.

 The tool to help you achieve this is a KPI Tree.
-To find out more about KPI Trees head to our full guide - 'How to build KPI Trees'.
+To find out more about KPI Trees head to our full guide: 'How to build KPI Trees'.

-For many organisations a simple spreadsheet (Excel or Google Sheets) will be fine for managing OKRs.
-The advantage of Google Sheets is that it's collaborative nature makes it much easier to store all the OKRs in the same place - a blessing for senior managers looking for an overview.
+For many organisations, a simple spreadsheet (Excel or Google Sheets) will be fine for managing OKRs.
+The advantage of Google Sheets is that its collaborative nature makes it much easier to store all the OKRs in the same place - a blessing for senior managers looking for an overview.